StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

   - ```main``` - Holds all the current, stable, TSoURDt3RD code
   - ```unstablemain``` - Holds all the extremely current, but unstable, TSoURDt3RD code
   - ```main-2.1.25``` - Holds all the current, stable, TSoURDt3RD 2.1.25 code
-  - ```androidmain``` - Holds all the current, stable, TSoURDt3RD android code
+  - ```androidmain``` - Holds all the current, stable, TSoURDt3RD Android code

 ## Features
 **NEW FEATURES**
-  - Uncapped, Technically Now In Vanilla SRB2, Is Included, And Was Featured In This Build Early Enough For Me To Call It A "New Feature"
+  - Uncapped, Now In Vanilla SRB2, Is Included, And Was Featured In This Build Early Enough For Me To Call It A "New Feature"
-    - (Made by Eidolon, Found [here](https://git.do.srb2.org/ShaderWraith/SRB2/-/tree/uncappedrevengeance))
+    - (By Eidolon, Original Source Code found [here](https://git.do.srb2.org/ShaderWraith/SRB2/-/tree/uncappedrevengeance))

       - Currently Supported Characters:
-        - Sonic
-		- Super Sonic
+        - Sonic, Super Sonic, Sonic & Tails
         - Tails
         - Knuckles
         - Amy
         - Fang
         - Metal Sonic
-        - Sonic & Tails
         - Adventure Sonic
         - Shadow
         - Skip